-My doctoral dissertation was on John Stuart Mill.
+My doctoral dissertation at LSE was on John Stuart Mill.
 It most prominently discussed Mill's distinction between higher and lower pleasures.
 I defended Mill (and common sense) against some arguably extravagant claims about what a good life would be like.

 I currently work on luck egalitarianism and its relation to health and related topics such as organ donations.

 I have published papers in journals such as The Philosophical

 Quarterly, Philosophy of Science, The Journal of Value Inquiry and the Zeitschrift für philosophische Forschung.